ian9696/Sudoku-Solver/README.md

 ```
 The counter will read from `<Sudoku.in>` and auto-detect the size of the puzzle.

-The number of feasible solutions is written to `<Sudoku.out>`, which looks like the following.
+The number of feasible solutions is written to `<Sudoku.out>`, which looks like the following:
 ```
 125
 ```